MithileshGungah/Data-Science-Portfolio/Customer Churn Prediction/README.md

 ---

+## Executive Summary

+This project builds a cost-sensitive customer churn prediction engine designed to support proactive, revenue-preserving retention strategies in subscription-based businesses.

+Using a telecom dataset of 7,043 customers with a 26.5% churn rate, the system reframes churn prediction as a business optimisation problem, where the cost of missing a churner (false negative) far outweighs the cost of contacting a loyal customer.
+Model evaluation and selection are therefore driven by recall, not raw accuracy.

+A structured, production-style machine learning workflow was implemented, benchmarking four model families (Logistic Regression, Decision Tree, Random Forest, XGBoost) under consistent cross-validated evaluation.
+Through recall-focused hyperparameter tuning, a Tuned XGBoost model was selected as the final solution.

+### Key outcomes
+- Churn recall improved from 69% to 82 percent
+- False negatives reduced by approximately 42 percent
+- Precision was deliberately traded for recall to align predictions with real business costs
+- Model outputs translate directly into actionable retention strategies

+### Business value
+The system enables a shift from reactive churn response to targeted, data-driven retention, allowing organisations to:
+- intervene earlier in the customer lifecycle
+- allocate retention spend more efficiently
+- reduce recurring revenue leakage at scale

+This project demonstrates how metric choice, model selection, and evaluation design can materially affect business outcomes, and why churn prediction must be treated as a cost-sensitive decision system rather than a leaderboard optimisation task.

+---

 ## 1. Problem Statement

 Customer churn represents a **direct and recurring revenue risk** for subscription-based businesses.
 Retaining an existing customer is typically far less costly than acquiring a new one, making early churn detection a critical business capability.